-(3) Overseas Business (overseas business segment) Seven Bank has consolidated subsidiaries that operate ATMs in the United States, Indonesia, and the Philippines.
+Seven Bank has consolidated subsidiaries that operate ATMs overseas.
 The future occurrence of major changes in the political or economic environment surrounding these consolidated subsidiaries, an unforeseen event such as a natural disaster, or poor business performance of these consolidated subsidiaries could affect the Bank's results.
-In addition, exchange rate fluctuations could decrease the Bank's profits.